openharmony/docs/en/application-dev/reference/apis/js-apis-missionManager.md

 ## missionManager.moveMissionToFront

-function moveMissionToFront(missionId: number, options?: StartOptions): Promise&lt;void&gt;;
+moveMissionToFront(missionId: number, options?: StartOptions): Promise&lt;void&gt;;

-Switches a given mission to the foreground.
+Switches a given mission to the foreground, with the startup parameters for the switch specified, such as the window mode and device ID.
 This API uses a promise to return the result.

 **System capability**: SystemCapability.Ability.AbilityRuntime.Mission